thiagomarcal1984/disposal-calculator/README.md

 It is hosted in: https://calcradio.000webhostapp.com

-If somebody wants to download the program to improve or modify or host it in your website, its code and DB is available here:
+If somebody wants to download the program to improve or modify or host it in your website, its code and DB is available here.

 I only ask to maintain the sentence: Originally developed by: Ary de Araujo Rodrigues Junior.